BiTE-interactive/lf-demo-jordan/README.md

 - Open http://localhost:3000 with your browser to see the result.

 ## Server-Side Rendering (SSR) with Styled-Components
-This project uses styled-components for all CSS styling, allowing for theme-based designs and the ability to leverage props for dynamic styling.
-Styled-components has been with Next.js's server-side rendering (SSR) framework to performance and SEO considerations.
+This project leverages styled-components for all CSS styling, allowing for theme-based designs and the ability to leverage props for dynamic styling.
+Efforts were made to combine styled-components with Next.js's server-side rendering (SSR) framework for performance and SEO considerations.
 It also ensures against Flash of Unstyled Content (FOUC).

 ## Themes
 The application supports both a dark and a light theme, switchable via UI controls and persisting between sessions.
 Given the initial render is done server-side the theme defaults to the light theme.